Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 - Net Carbs 50 g
 - Fat 177.8 g

->***Note***: on this particular day, I consumed more protein than needed, hit my carbohydrate target nearly spot on, and I had significant room to go in my fat intake.
+>***Note***: On this particular day, I consumed more protein than needed, hit my carbohydrate target nearly spot on, and I had significant room to go in my fat intake.
 You can see in the purple box I had 491 kcal (calories) left - this is the difference between my energy (in kcals or calories) consumed and burned.
 So, I didn't follow my own requirements to the letter on this day.
 It's important to realize that you might need different nutrition on different days, but that over time, your average intake should approximate these requirements that we're calculating.

 That's it, you now have targets for your daily macronutrient intake.
 If you chose this method, there's no great reason to read on.
 Most of the remainder of the post is about a manual method of doing this calculation without Cronometer.

+<p id="carbohydrate-requirements"></p>
 #### An Aside on Carbohydrate Requirements

 "Optimal" carbohydrate intake is currently a very controversial topic.
 I should write about this separately, but here is a brief discussion of my thoughts at the time of this article's original publication (July, 2020).